-In its 148 years of existence, the Vaudeville Theatre has been home to some truly iconic productions.
+In its 148 years of existence, the Vaudeville Theatre London has been home to some truly iconic productions.
 A few major productions include Present Laughter, Blithe Spirit, Shirley Valentine, Salad Days, Showtune, Kat and the Kings, Madame Melville, Swimming with the Sharks, The Deep Blue Sea, Private Lives, An Ideal Husband, What the Butler Saw, Great Expectations, Forbidden Broadway, Hand to God, Stepping Out, True West, and many others.
-Presently, the theatre is all set to host Magic Goes Wrong.
-Planning to watch the show?
-Our Vaudeville Theatre seating plan guide has all the information you need.

 Address: 404 Strand, Covent Garden, London WC2R 0NH, UK

 Stalls : 335